-We gets dozens of messages and phone calls a day with questions from prospective members, asking questions before they make the big step into the swinging scene.
+We gets dozens of messages and phone calls a day from prospective members, asking questions before they make the big step into the swinging scene.
 It is important that new members get as much information as possible to enable them to make an informed decision on whether swinging is for them and indeed, whether Townhouse is the right club for them.
 Here are the answers to some of the frequently asked questions:

 Q – What ID do we need and how will my information be handled.